svn2github/wordpress-vip-plugins/thePlatform/readme.txt

 Admins can choose to display either the username, full name or email address instead of the numerical user id.
 Fixed the autoPlay shortcode attribute
-Admins can choose the Player embed type - either full player or a single embedded player
+Admins can choose the Player embed type - either full player or a single embedded player Disabled players no longer show up in the Players dropdown

 = 1.2.3 =
 Fix uploads sporadically not working in HTTPS